Reasoning as Compression: Unifying Budget Forcing via the Conditional Information Bottleneck: Introduction

 \section{Introduction}

 Chain-of-Thought (CoT) prompting \citep{wei2022chain} is the primary mechanism for unlocking reasoning in \ac{LLMs}, allowing models to allocate test-time computation for complex tasks.
 However, this gain incurs significant costs: reasoning chains are often excessively verbose, increasing latency and compute usage.
 Consequently, ``Budget Forcing''---constraining models to yield correct answers within a restricted token budget---has emerged as a critical frontier in efficient inference.
 Current approaches relying on naive length penalties or strict training-time length constraints are suboptimal.
 Whether penalizing output length or enforcing a hard token limit, these methods impose a uniform cost on every token, implicitly assuming all tokens contribute equally to the solution.
-This ``flat tax'' ignores the distinction between essential reasoning steps and redundant fillers.
+This uniform token penalty---effectively a ``flat tax'' on computation---ignores the distinction between essential reasoning steps and redundant fillers.
 Optimizing under such a metric is brittle: models are incentivized to delete tokens regardless of semantic relevance, discarding crucial intermediate logic to satisfy the budget.
 This makes the accuracy--compute trade-off difficult to tune, as a single weight (or limit) may over-penalize hard prompts while under-penalizing redundancy in easy ones. \\ In this work, we reframe efficient reasoning not as token minimization, but as \emph{lossy compression}.
 We propose a unified framework based on the Information Bottleneck (IB) principle \citep{tishby1999information}, positing that an ideal reasoning chain is the minimal sufficient statistic of the prompt required to predict the answer.
-We identify that standard \ac{IB} \citep{tishby1999information} cannot be naively applied to transformers due to a theoretical inconsistency we term the ``Attention Paradox'': the attention mechanism grants the decoder direct access to the prompt, violating the Markov chain assumption ($Y \leftrightarrow X \leftrightarrow Z$) required by standard IB.
-We resolve the paradox by modeling \ac{CoT} generation under the Conditional Information Bottleneck (CIB) as \emph{Source Coding with Side Information}.
+We identify that standard \ac{IB} \citep{tishby1999information} cannot be naively applied to transformers due to a theoretical inconsistency we term the ``\emph{\paradox}'': the attention mechanism grants the decoder direct access to the prompt, violating the Markov chain assumption ($Y \leftrightarrow X \leftrightarrow Z$) required by standard IB.
+We resolve the problem by modeling \ac{CoT} generation under the Conditional Information Bottleneck (CIB) as \emph{Source Coding with Side Information}.
 As a result, a novel \ac{RL} objective naturally arises from the \ac{CIB} framework.
 Instead of a uniform length penalty, we assign a \emph{semantic cost} to each token based on its information content relative to a frozen base model.
 This formulation aligns cost with information flow: the model is encouraged to ``pay'' for informative tokens that increase answer probability while suppressing redundancy.
-Empirically, this allows for precise navigation of the Pareto frontier, achieving a superior accuracy--compression trade-off compared to length-based baselines (see~\autoref{fig:betam_abl}).\\ Our contributions are as follows:\begin{itemize}\item We identify the limitations of length-based budget forcing, showing that uniform penalties and hard limits conflate essential reasoning with redundancy.\item We propose a theoretical framework resolving the ``Attention Paradox'' via the Conditional Information Bottleneck, yielding a semantic token cost based on relevance rather than length.\item We demonstrate that this formulation compresses reasoning traces while achieving Pareto optimal accuracy-compression trade-off.\end{itemize}
+Empirically, this allows for precise navigation of the Pareto frontier, achieving a superior accuracy--compression trade-off compared to length-based baselines (Figure~\ref{fig:side_side_1}, right).\\ Our contributions are as follows: